-The story goes that a princess named Elsa of Arendelle possesses magical abilities, especially the ability to control snow and ice, but she accidentally harms her sister Anna.
+The story goes that a princess named Elsa of Arendelle (Idina Menzel) possesses magical abilities, especially the ability to control snow and ice, but she accidentally harms her sister Anna (Kristen Bell).
 After stone trolls save Anna, they also wipe her memory free of any knowledge of Elsa’s abilities.
 After growing up in isolation and the death of her parents, Elsa is about to be made Queen of Arendelle.

-Anna reveals that she has instantly fallen in love with a prince from a neighboring kingdom.
+Anna reveals that she has instantly fallen in love with Prince Hans (Santino Fontana) from a neighboring kingdom.
 This prince is the youngest of twelve brothers, but is absolutely head over heals for Anna.
 This causes Elsa a great deal of stress and she accidentally reveals her powers.
 She flees the scene, but in the process, she causes an early winter storm that freezes the whole kingdom.
-Anna and a local boy named Kristoff team up with an enchanted snowman named Olaf to find Anna and reverse the spell before the people Arendelle freeze to death.
+Anna and a local ice maker named Kristoff (Jonathan Groff) team up with an enchanted snowman named Olaf to find Anna and reverse the spell before the people Arendelle freeze to death.

 PARENTAL CONCERNS: Magic and Sorcery, mild violence

 What do you think?
 Let me know in the comments below and tell me if there is a movie, comic book, song, or graphic novel you would like me to review for the future.
 While you are at it, check out my list of My Top 5 Favorite Young Adults Series for Star Wars.
 Don’t forget to like, share, and subscribe for more posts like this one.

 This article has been updated from a previous version.